CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - There is no `psql:` DSN prefix on line 9.

-- On line 9, the DSN parameters are separated by a semicolon `;`.
+- On line 9, the DSN parameters are separated with semicolons `;`.

 - The database server's hostname `newhost` on line 2 is incorrect.